 The Michigan fruit pies here are a can’t-miss highlight.
 If the thought of choosing just one is daunting, aim for the pie flight where you can sample several.
 And while you’re at it, go ahead and order their wine or cider flights.
 Because you can.

 Recognizable for its marquee, Phil’s is an American bistro that offers a full menu of creative flavors ranging from lighter fare to more substantial offerings.
 During the summer, be sure to take advantage of their al fresco dining area.

-While LGBT-owned Guardian Brewing certainly has no shortage of phenomenal beers (their draft list features 22 craft beers), their seasonally-inspired menu shouldn’t be considered an after-thought.
+While LGBTQ-owned Guardian Brewing certainly has no shortage of phenomenal beers (their draft list features 22 craft beers), their seasonally-inspired menu shouldn’t be considered an after-thought.
 Focusing on fresh food that’s locally sourced, they ferment their own sauerkraut and kimchi.
 Featuring weekly live music as well as a monthly Beer School, this a must-visit destination for craft beer lovers.

 Creating farmhouse cider from Michigan-grown apples, this cidery and working farm is located in a picturesque setting where sheep, pigs, and chickens love to entertain visitors.
 Sample ciders, check into a tour, or attend one of their many summer events.

-Groups interested in a tour of the area’s craft breweries, wineries, and cideries, should consider chartering a private tour with the LGBT-owned Coastal Tours.
+Groups interested in a tour of the area’s craft breweries, wineries, and cideries, should consider chartering a private tour with the LGBTQ-owned Coastal Tours.
 Aside from the benefit of having a knowledgeable designated driver, the tour company has made special arrangements with wineries/breweries to offer guests discounts.